GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

   inputFiles/singlePhaseFlow/vtk/3D_10x10x10_compressible_hex_gravity_smoke.xml

 The mesh file format used in this tutorial is `vtk <https://vtk.org/>`_.
-This format is a standard scientific meshing format not specific to GEOSX.
+This format is a standard scientific meshing format not specific to GEOS.
 ``vtk`` is a multi-purpose mesh format (structured, unstructured, serial, parallel, multi-block...) and contains a compact and complete representation of the mesh geometry and of its properties.
 The mesh file used here is human-readable ASCII, and there is a binary storage as well.